google/software-product-sprint/walkthroughs/week-2-server/step-5-datastore-walkthrough.md

 ## The Goal

-The goal of this project is to use Datastore to permanently store the comments you implemented in week 2.
+The goal of this project is to use Datastore to permanently store the comments you implemented in the previous step.

 This walkthrough introduces a lot of concepts, but you don't have to use all of them.
 Decide what makes sense for your goal.